Analog Circuit-QED Simulator of Quantum Spin Dynamics Through the Extended Bose-Hubbard Model: methods

-The obtained Hamiltonian coincides with the extended Bose-Hubbard (EBH) model~\cite{sowinski2012dipolar} that includes the occupation-induced one-particle tunneling term.
+The obtained Hamiltonian coincides with the extended Bose-Hubbard (EBH) model~\cite{sowinski2012dipolar}, which includes the nearest-neighbor interaction and the occupation-induced one-particle tunneling terms.
 We note that this model has been studied in experiments with ultracold magnetic atoms~\cite{Ferlaino2016}.

-An alternative way to obtain the boson version of the Heisenberg model is to use the Dyson-Maleev (DM)~\cite{dyson1956general, dyson1956thermodynamic, maleev1958scattering} transformation.
-The DM representation leads to the non-Hermitian Hamiltonian since the operators $\hat{S}^-_j$ and $\hat{S}^+_j$ are not Hermitian conjugates of each other:

-However, the difficulty associated with non-Hermiticity for spin$-1/2$ can be circumvented in the same manner, namely, by adding extra boson operators that have zero matrix elements with respect to the physical state to the transformed Hamiltonian.
-The DM and HP maps can be shown to generate the same Hamiltonian that proves the equivalence between the maps for spin$-1/2$ systems.
+An important feature of the EBH system is that its dynamics is confined to the Hilbert subspace spanned by the physical states.
+Indeed, we observe that each term of the Hamiltonian, when applied to a physical state, produces either zero or another physical state.
+Consequently, under the proper initial state condition, the EBH model reproduces the dynamics of the Heisenberg spin system.